Last Updated on March 7, 2023

 Read more: Minor League Baseball in North Carolina

-You can’t leave out the Queen City when you are looking for things to do in Lake Norman’s surroundings!
+You can’t leave out the Queen City when you are looking for things to do near Lake Norman!
 Whether paddling at the US National Whitewater Center, riding the rollercoasters at Carowinds, cruising through Uptown for the best restaurants in Charlotte, or enjoying a pint in NoDa, there’s plenty to do in the big city.

 More Things to Do in Lake Norman and Nearby (NC Travel Guides)

 With 520 miles of shoreline, there is more to experience around Lake Norman!
-We’ve created more NC travel guides that cover things to do in Lake Norman and nearby!
+We’ve created more NC travel guides that cover things to do near Lake Norman!
+Here are a few of them.